Leaning Tree Lagoon Nature Park

-The Leaning Tree Lagoon is a quiet, scenic lagoon that is popular with locals who come to launch a boat, picnic or watch the large populations of resident waterbirds.
+Leaning Tree Lagoon is a quiet, scenic lagoon that is popular with locals for a picnic or to watch the large populations of resident waterbirds.